 WYSO Announces Plans to Construct New Center for Music

-The Wisconsin Youth Symphony Orchestras (WYSO) has announced plans to construct a new $25 million building in the 1100 block of East Washington Avenue in Madison, Wisconsin.
+The Wisconsin Youth Symphony Orchestras (WYSO) announced plans to construct a new $25 million building in the 1100 block of East Washington Avenue in Madison, Wisconsin.

 The new music center will continue WYSO’s vision to expand instrumental music education and performance opportunities for young people of diverse backgrounds and inspire excellence and a lifelong connection to music.
 More than 500 young musicians from communities throughout southern Wisconsin currently participate in WYSO’s programs.
 This 500% growth in student numbers, since the organization’s founding, is driving the need for facilities large enough to support both the organization’s programs and its broader mission of providing transformational musical experiences and opportunities.